top of page

 What I Do Most

-• Chronic pain
+• Chronic Pain & Fatigue

 As a Person

 People often describe my presence as calming, grounding, and empathetic.
 In my personal life, I am a quiet introvert who loves to be in nature; as a yoga therapist and teacher, I hold space with presence, compassion, and a focus on accessibility.
-As a human, I identify as queer and non-binary, am descended from primarily Celtic ancestry, am a survivor of complex trauma, and have moved in and out of both physical and mental health disability multiple times over my life.
+As a human, I identify as queer and nonbinary, am descended from primarily Celtic ancestry, am neurodivergent and a survivor of complex trauma, and have moved in and out of both physical and mental health disability multiple times over my life.
 I am committed to my own journey of yoga, healing, and ongoing learning and growth.

 bottom of page